Beastlorion/hubble_exchange_bot/README.md

   - Fetches all open orders for the market and cancels them
   - Calculates prices and quantities for orders
   - Places orders
   - waits 5 seconds if successful.
-If unsuccessful try again faster
+If unsuccessful try again
 4. On shutdown cancels all open orders for the market